Put Some Gray Matter in Your Backcountry Emergency Kit

 I like to carry at least one thin Mylar space-type blanket and one heavy-duty reflective, insulated, safety orange bivy sack in my gear.
 The former doubles as a rain shelter or ground tarp if you're stuck in the elements, and you can use it to trap condensation for an emergency water source.
 Check out this video to learn how to build a solar still... useful if you utterly failed to bring along your emergency hydration kit.

 Essential Odds and Ends

 Most of the following are somewhat self-explanatory, but they belong on your checklist.
 I always use a packing manifest before heading out, since human error and absentmindedness are major contributors to wilderness emergencies—before and after you leave civilization behind.
-Check out this packing app developed specifically for outdoor enthusiasts so you can make sure you haven’t left these behind:
+You can use a packing app developed specifically for outdoor enthusiasts so you can make sure you haven't left these behind:

 - 30' reflective paracord to mark trails, secure emergency shelters, and replace shoelaces.

 - Prescription medications and eyewear.

 - Pocket butane lighter (the everyday variety) and a handful of stashable Fire Steel striker rods.